gdchen94/AnomalyDetection/README.md

 # AnomalyDetection R package
-AnomalyDetection is a R package to detect anomalies in a time series of graphs.
+AnomalyDetection is a R package to detect anomalies in time series of graphs.
 Specifically, it can be applied in two related, complementary inference tasks: the detection of anomalous graphs within a time series, and the detection of temporally anomalous vertices.

 ## How the package works

 The underlying algorithm approaches these tasks via the adaptation of statistically principled methods for joint graph inference, specifically multiple adjacency spectral embedding (MASE) and omnibus embedding (OMNI).
 It also builds upon the quantative control chart (https://en.wikipedia.org/wiki/Control_chart) for detecting anomalies.
-Note that S-H-ESD can be used to detect both global as well as local anomalies.
-This is achieved by employing time series decomposition and using robust statistical metrics, viz., median together with ESD.
-In addition, for long time series (say, 6 months of minutely data), the algorithm employs piecewise approximation - this is rooted to the fact that trend extraction in the presence of anomalies in non-trivial - for anomaly detection.

-Besides time series, the package can also be used to detect anomalies in a vector of numerical values.
-We have found this very useful as many times the corresponding timestamps are not available.
-The package provides rich visualization support.
-The user can specify the direction of anomalies, the window of interest (such as last day, last hour), enable/disable piecewise approximation; additionally, the x- and y-axis are annotated in a way to assist visual data analysis.
+Note that it can be used to detect anomalies both in overall graphs as well as individual anomalies.
+This is achieved by employing joint graph embedding for adjacent graphs sequentially, and track the change of adjacent latent positions difference via quantative control charts.
+Con

+The package provides some preprocessing tools to deal, for example, different number of vertices in time series of graphs.
+The user can specify the length of moving window of interest (such as seven days, twenty-four hours), enable/disable singular value decompostion approximation etc.

 ## How to get started